The Celebrant agrees:

 - Balance of fee in clear funds by direct deposit to Celebrant’s nominated bank account no later than 30 days prior to the wedding day

-- The Parties acknowledge that payment by credit card will be incurred as charged by the payment provider, PayPal
+- The Parties acknowledge that payment by credit card will be incurred as charged by the payment provider, PayPal or Stripe

 - If the Celebrant’s fees are not paid prior to the Marriage Ceremony in accordance with clause 2 above the Celebrant will charge interest on the unpaid amount at 6.25% per annum.